maxbeber/deep-water/README.md

 **Table of Content:**
 1. Introduction
 2. Virtual Environment
-3. Tbd.
+3. Datasets.
-4. Run the Dashboard
+4. Dashboard

 ## Introduction

 Tbd.

 > Freshwater is the most important resource for mankind, cross-cutting all social, economic and environmental activities.
 It is a condition for all life on our planet, an enabling limiting factor for any social and technological development, a possible source of welfare or misery, cooperation or conflict.
 (Unesco)

+The exponenetial growth of satellite-based information over the past four decades has provided unprecedented opportunities to improve water resource manegement.

 ## Virtual Environement